 1. Everyone will start referring to you as “an adult.”

 By any modern-day standards, this is a complete and total joke.
-You’ve probably already driven a car, voted, worked a job, studied at a university or college, paid your own rent, dated around, and maybe – just maybe, you’ve tasted an alcoholic beverage, which would qualify you as an adult in most countries.
+You’ve probably already driven a car, voted, worked a job, studied at a university or college, paid your own rent, dated around, and maybe – just maybe, you’ve tasted an alcoholic beverage, which would qualify you as a young adult in most countries.
 And if you haven’t, well just get ready, because celebrating your 21st birthday has a funny way of sending you straight into adulthood.

 2. You’ll also feel pretty cool, confidently showing your I.D.